 The Pros and Cons of Down

-Just as down pillows are the perfect choice for the stomach sleeper or back sleeper searching for the softest pillow out there, down pillows have some downsides, too.
-Check out these pros and cons to be sure down is right for you.
+Just as down pillows are a great choice for the stomach sleeper or back sleeper searching for the softest pillow out there, down pillows aren’t right for everyone.
+Check out these pros and cons before purchasing a down pillow.

 The Pros of a Down Pillow

 - It’s like sleeping on cloud nine.
-There’s nothing quite like laying your head down on a pillow and feeling like you’re being cradled.
-That unbelievable softness is the experience a high quality down pillow offers.
+There’s nothing better than laying your head down on a pillow that feels like it’s cradling you.

 - Long-lasting.
-If you take care of your down pillow, it can last for years.
-Memory foam pillows, on the other hand, typically lose their edge after around three years.
+If you take care of your down pillow, it will last longer and retain its shape better than other pillows.
+Memory foam pillows, while great for some sleepers, lose their shape after a few years.

 - Allergen free … typically.
-Because down is an animal product, they are not naturally hypoallergenic.
-However, recent cleaning techniques in the manufacturing process have allowed companies to remove allergens from their pillows.
-Pro tip: When buying your down pillow, just make sure it’s hypoallergenic.
+Because down is an animal product, it’s not hypoallergenic by nature.
+However, new manufacturing processes have enabled companies to remove allergens from their pillows.
+Pro tip: When buying your down pillow, just make sure it’s advertised as hypoallergenic.

 The Cons of a Down Pillow

 - It’s like sleeping on cloud nine.
-While sleeping on a cloud is a dream for some people, it’s a worst nightmare for others.
-If you often wake up with a sore neck or you just need a little extra oomph in your pillows, down probably isn’t right for you.
+Sleeping on a cloud is right for some people, but can cause major back and neck problems in other people; especially for certain side and back sleepers.
+If you wake up with a sore neck or you prefer a thicker pillow, down probably isn’t right for you.

 - Not so vegan-friendly.
 Perhaps the most obvious disadvantage of any down pillow is that down is an animal product.
 If you’re a vegan consumer, down isn’t right for you.